Click image to enlarge

 I am glad to know my book was helpful and sorry to learn about your problems.
 As you know, I am a scientist, not a physician and not licensed to practice medicine or make medical recommendations.
 My published work can tell you what I have learned.
 Our whole theme in forming and trying to grow the Athena Institute for Women's Wellness is to offer the data that women can use to work with their doctors.
 Our mission is to help improve the quality of health care for women by offering the information for women who are willing to do the work of learning about their bodies and the studies relevant to them so they can interview and evaluate a potential physician whom they they are considering for consultation.

 Perhaps you need an expert who is focused broadly on the whole person rather than solely on oncology to help you with your hormone needs.

-The breast chapter of Hormones and Your Health: The Smart Woman's Guide to Hormonal and Alternative Therapies for Menopause does review the benefits of Hormones after breast cancer.
+The breast chapter (click here for excerpt)of Hormones and Your Health: The Smart Woman's Guide to Hormonal and Alternative Therapies for Menopause does review the benefits of hormones after breast cancer.
 You certainly deserve good evidence-based medical advice and should ask to see scientific published studies showing proof of conclusions in order to evaluate which advice you want to follow.

 Again thank you and best wishes!

 Winnifred Cutler, PhD